-Actions Time Frame Project R Owner Responsibility Resources Status April 2014 5.2.6.
+Actions Time Frame Project R Owner esponsibility Resources Status April 2014 5.2.6.
 Explore opportunities to work in partnership to create a public Vaughan Community Sustainability Forum to gather interested stakeholders together to share best practices in environmental and sustainability issues and facilitate the implementation of the outcomes.
 2009-2010 Strategic & Corporate Services Clerks Other means, such as the Partners for a More Sustainable Vaughan and the York Region Environmental Advisory Committee continue to be pursued to gather perspectives of citizens on environmental and sustainability issues.
 Partnerships with environmental non-profit groups such as Earth Hour Vaughan, Seeds for Change, Vaughan CARES.
 World Wildlife Fund, Sustainability Co-Lab have generated productive results from a variety of projects.

-Goal 6: To ensure a supportive system for the implementation of the Community Sustainability and Environmental Master Plan large portion of the success of Green Directions will depend on the internal operations and functions that support its implementation.
+Objective 5.2: To continue the City's role in advocacy and information sharing on environmental issues, continued large portion of the success of Green Directions will depend on the internal operations and functions that support its implementation.
 Therefore, Vaughan commits to a series of administrative, oversight, and monitoring actions to ensure Green Directions is fully integrated into our day-to-day municipal operations.